Web Design Tips: Key Highlights

 - Apply responsive progression: Start with smaller screens in mind and display only the most essential elements.
 As screen size increases, progressively enhance the design by adding more features or details.

-- Prioritize content: Content is crucial in mobile-first design.
-Prioritize and display the most important elements prominently to meet the visitor’s immediate needs.
-This may include concise headlines, critical information, and clear calls to action.
+- Prioritize content: Prioritize and display the most important elements prominently to meet the visitor’s immediate needs.
+This may include concise headlines, critical information and clear calls to action.

 - Test your design: Conduct tests on different devices and browsers under real conditions to ensure it performs optimally across various devices and browsers.
 Platforms like BrowserStack and Responsive Checker can help you verify how your design appears on various devices and browsers.